Architecture Overview

 class APP1,APP2,APP3 app

-class MANAGER,SECURITY,BRIDGE runtime
+class MANAGER,SECURITY,BRIDGE,UI,SHELL runtime

 class HTTP,OTA,BT,HID connectivity